 Senators also make a fair bit of money, an average of $174,000 per year, which isn’t always enough to get rich but is a lot more than most people make.
-Only about 6% of the American population earns more money per year than an average senator.
+Only 6% of the American population earns more yearly than an average senator.

 Can Presidents Make Money After they Serve Their Terms?

 Yes, it is easy for former presidents to continue earning money after they leave office if they want to.
-Since all presidents are famous, they can earn money by going on public speaking tours or by selling books.
+Since all presidents are famous, they can make money by going on public speaking tours or selling books.

 In conclusion, US Presidents are generally wealthy compared to the average citizen.
 The average wealth of Presidents has increased over time, but not to an extreme degree.
 This indicates that the office itself does not typically lead to great personal enrichment.